chainguard-dev/edu/content/chainguard/chainguard-images/unique-tags/index.md

 ## Learn More

 It should be noted that by their design, container image tags are mutable, meaning that they can change over time.
 Although Unique Tags are meant to serve as a secure solution for teams whose internal workflows assume tag immutability, we still recommend that users pull Images by their digests whenever possible.
-Check out our video on [How to Use Container Image Digests to Improve Reproducibility](/chainguard/chainguard-images/videos/container-image-digests/) for more information.
+Check out the ["Pulling by Digest" section](/chainguard/chainguard-images/how-to-use-chainguard-images/#pulling-by-digest) of our guide on How to Use Chainguard Images for more information.
+You may also find our video on [How to Use Container Image Digests to Improve Reproducibility](/chainguard/chainguard-images/videos/container-image-digests/) to be useful.

 Additionally, you may find our three-part blog series on Chainguard's image tagging philosophy to be of interest.